 Charles was born and raised in Syracuse.
 He currently is the President of the South Side Community Coalition and is a retired employee from Chrysler.

-He is also the president/chairperson of the South Side Homeowner Association, chairperson of Saving Our Society and a member of a couples of more organizations in an around the city of Syracuse.
+He is also the president/chairperson of the South Side Homeowner Association, chairperson of Saving Our Society and a member of additional local organizations in and around the city of Syracuse.

 Besides this, he enjoys bowling, swimming, chess, jogging, cooking and reading.